jaxio/celerio-angular-quickstart/README.md

 ### About the project

-This projects comprises 2 parts, the code generation templates and a quickstart.
+This projects comprises 2 parts, the code generation templates and a quickstart that you generate.

 #### Code Generation Templates